SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Syslog Source (Syslog)

-Equivalent of the Syslog Source is combination of
-[the tcplog][tcplogreceiver] or [the udplog][udplogreceiver] receivers
-and [the sumologicsyslog processor][sumologicsyslog].
+The equivalent of the Syslog Source is a combination of [the tcplog][tcplogreceiver] or [the udplog][udplogreceiver] receivers and [the sumologicsyslog processor][sumologicsyslog].
 More useful information can be found in [Syslog Source for Cloud Based Management](#syslog-source).